Lintianqianjin/LangGFM/README.md

 * Multiedges are multiple edges between two nodes.
 Each edge can hold optional data or attributes.
 * A MultiDiGraph holds directed edges.
 Self loops are allowed.

+Treat heterogeneous graph as homogeneous graph with edge_type and node_type as feature.

 In an undirected graph, edges have no direction.
 An undirected edge can be represented as two directed edges in opposite directions.